 The new mid-range of the P40 series comes with support dual SIM and a modem 4G LTE Cat.
 13. Reception never gave problems - except in particularly difficult points, deliberately tested - and the audio on call is clear and of adequate volume.
 Connectivity is also good 802.11 Wi-Fi a / b / g / n / ac Dual Band, although the scepter is up to Bluetooth 5.1, particularly reliable.
 Present the appealNFC, now an essential feature.
 No problem with satellite navigation via GPS / AGPS / Glonass / QZSS / Galileo, through the Waze app.

 The audio of Huawei P40 Lite relies on a single speaker positioned along the bottom frame.
 It is a solution capable of reaching a considerable volume, with a good balance (even if there is no lack of imperfections at higher volumes).
 Headphone audio is still good, both through wired solutions thanks to the 3.5 mm mini jack input and TWS.

 How to install the Play Store and Google Mobile Services

-On Huawei P40 Lite it is currently possible to install i support Google means APK external.
+On Huawei P40 Lite it is currently possible to install i Care Google means APK external.
 This possibility makes up for the software gaps that the company has already filled or is filling with AppGallery.
 Battery ratings could vary precisely with the use of Google services which, as we know, are very energy-intensive and therefore could decrease the duration from the 8 hours detected during the review phase to less.